 Public holidays in Ukraine are usually official days-off.
 On this days, all state institutions, offices of most private companies, many museums are closed.
 Large stores, shopping centers, other entertainment places usually work, but some of them on a special schedule.
 People may stay at home and spend time with families or go on a short trip visiting distant relatives or traveling.

-There also may be various concerts and fairs, events like running marathons, open air exhibitions, parades and ceremonies of the officials resulting in traffic jam all over the city.
-On major public holidays the capital of Ukraine is usually overcrowded.
+There also may be various concerts and fairs, events like running marathons, open-air exhibitions, parades and ceremonies of the officials resulting in the traffic jam all over the city.
+On major public holidays, the capital of Ukraine is usually overcrowded.
 Tourists from all over Ukraine come to Kyiv for one or two days to celebrate and have fun.

 From my personal tour-guide experience, many foreign tourists feel uncomfortable when the city center is overcrowded.
 And most likely they would prefer to come after the celebrations in the city finish.
 Others, on the contrary, would overwhelmingly likely ask me to include into the Kiev private tour visiting various concerts and fairs, festivals, parades which are held on the public holiday.